Upper Primary (9 to 12 Years)

 Montessori on child development from 6 to 12 years

 In the second plane of development, from six to twelve years, the child uses a ‘reasoning mind’ to explore the world with abstract thought and imagination.
 Children in the second plane of development are driven to understand the universe and their place in it and their capacity to assimilate all aspects of culture is boundless.
-Elementary studies include geography, biology, history, language, mathematics in all its branches, science, music and art.
-Exploration of each area is encouraged through trips outside the classroom to community resources, such as library, planetarium, botanical garden, science centre, factory or hospital.
-This inclusive approach to education fosters a feeling of connectedness to all humanity, and encourages their natural desire to make contributions to the world.
+Primary School studies include geography, biology, history, language, mathematics in all its branches, science, music, and art.
+Exploration of each area is encouraged through trips outside the classroom to community resources, such as libraries, planetariums, botanical gardens, science centrs, factories, or hospitals.
+This inclusive approach to education fosters a feeling of connectedness to all humanity and encourages their natural desire to make contributions to the world.

 - How does one satisfy but not diminish the child’s mind?